sdcTools/muargus/README.md

 This software is distributed on an "AS IS" basis without warranties or conditions of any kind, either express or implied.

+# Getting started
+There is a Getting started document available in [**pptx-format**](https://github.com/sdcTools/manuals/blob/master/mu-argus/Getting%20started%20with%20Mu%20Argus.pptx) as well as in [**pdf-format**](https://github.com/sdcTools/manuals/blob/master/mu-argus/Getting%20started%20with%20Mu%20Argus.pdf).